 U.S. crude stocks rise, gasoline inventories down - EIA

-March 16 (Reuters) - U.S. crude stocks and distillate inventories rose while gasoline inventories fell, the Energy Information Administration said on Wednesday.
+March 16 (Reuters) - U.S. crude stocks rose surprisingly in the last week, and stocks at the key inventory hub were also higher, a bit of a salve for the U.S. oil market that has become increasingly concerned about low inventories.

-Crude inventories USOILC=ECI rose by 4.3 million barrels in the week to March 11 to 415.9 million barrels, compared with analysts' expectations in a Reuters poll for a 1.4 million-barrel drop.
+Crude inventories USOILC=ECI rose by 4.3 million barrels in the week to March 11 to 415.9 million barrels, the U.S. Energy Information Administration said, compared with analysts' expectations in a Reuters poll for a 1.4 million-barrel drop.

-Refinery crude runs USOICR=ECI rose by 224,000 barrels per day in the last week, EIA said.
+Refinery crude runs USOICR=ECI rose by 224,000 barrels per day in the last week, EIA said, pushing utilization rates USOIRU=ECI up 1.1 percentage points to 90.4%, as refiners start to ramp up in advance of the summer driving season.

-Refinery utilization rates USOIRU=ECI rose by 1.1 percentage points, in the week.
+"Refiners have been able to maintain seasonally high utilization to take advantage of good refining margins and as we continue to export significant quantities of diesel to supply the Russian shortfall," said Andrew Lipow, president of Lipow Oil Associates in Houston.

-Distillate stockpiles USOILD=ECI, which include diesel and heating oil, rose by 332,000 barrels in the week to 114.2 million barrels, versus expectations for a 1.8 million-barrel drop, the EIA data showed.
+Production remained unchanged, however, with overall U.S. output at 11.6 million barrels a day.

-Net U.S. crude imports USOICI=ECI fell last week by 438,000 barrels per day, EIA said.
+Net U.S. crude imports USOICI=ECI fell last week by 438,000 barrels per day.

 (Reporting By David Gaffen)